artpech23/sna-for-hse-master-students2025/docs/formalities.md

 There will be 5 homework assignments throughout the course, but only your best 3 scores will be used to calculate your final grade.
 This means you can choose to complete all the homework or just 3 without it affecting your final mark.
 For the homework component, I will simply average your 3 highest grades.
 However, I strongly recommend reviewing each assignment, as completing them will better prepare you for the final project.

-Homework assignments are due before the start of the next class (the exact time <font color="red">is 18:10, Thursday,</font> each week).
+Homework assignments are due before the start of the next class (the exact time <font color="red">is 18:10, either Monday or Tuesday,</font> each week).
 If you submit an assignment within the following week, you can still earn up to 8 points.